Oceanedqn/CapOverFlow/README.md

 # CapOverFlow

-/!\ Créer la base de données avec le script à la racine du repo /!\
+!!
+Install the database with the script "DB_script.txt" to the repository root

-Pour lancer le serveur :
+To strat the server :
-* Outils > NuGet Package Manager > Package Manager Console (pour ajouter la console)
+* Tools > NuGet Package Manager > Package Manager Console (To add the console)
-* Se rendre dans le dossier server : cd .\Server
+* Go to the server folder : cd .\Server
-* Lancer l'application : dotnet watch
+* Start the application with : dotnet watch